 Under this standard, the court found the references to repairs of cracks was not material to the insurer’s decision to approve the terms of the policy.
 The court indicated that the reference to “cracking damage” was ambiguous in terms of its application to the language in the inspection documents.
 The court observed that policyholders would not assume that “crack damage” applied to common maintenance issues like cracks in stucco and drywall.
 If the policy was read to include such ordinary maintenance as grounds for denying coverage, the insurance company would have essentially no customers because virtually every property in Florida would have such cracks.

 While the court’s ruling in this case was favorable for the policyholders, the analysis should make clear that it is very important to be accurate when completing an insurance application.
 If you are the victim of bad faith insurance practices, you might have a legal claim for financial compensation.
-My law firm represents policyholders in claims disputes in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations with an experienced Miami homeowners insurance attorney.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.
+You can reach Miami Insurance Claims Lawyer J.P.
+Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].